eZii-jester-data/isomorfeus-framework/ruby/isomorfeus-transport/README.md

 # isomorfeus-transport

-Transport and PubSub for isomorfeus.
+Transport and PubSub for Isomorfeus.

 ### Community and Support
 At the [Isomorfeus Framework Project](http://isomorfeus.com)